dart-lang/language/accepted/future-releases/constructor-tearoffs/faq.md

 **Q:** Will `dart:mirrors` be able to see the `.new` on a constructor declaration?

 **A:** Most likely not.
-There are no plans to change the `dart:mirrors`, and it's just different syntax for the same declaration.
+There are no plans to change the `dart:mirrors` library, and it's just different syntax for the same declaration.
 The constructor name is still going to be just the class name, and that's what `dart:mirrors` expose.

 ## Function value instantiation

-Until now you've could instantiate *tear-offs* of function declarations or instance methods.
+Until now you could only instantiate *tear-offs* of function declarations or instance methods.
 You could write:

 ```dart
 T id<T>(T value) => value;